Jetstar airport wheelchairs

 Approved transfer method - slide boards

 Jetstar does not use an eagle lift, hoists or manual lifting for customer transfers.
-If you need or prefer that level of assistance, you may need to travel with an accompanying passenger to assist you, or you may need to travel with another airline.
+If you need or prefer that level of assistance, you may need to travel with enough Accompanying Passengers or carers who can manually transfer you, or you may need to travel with another airline.

-We use slide boards to transfer customers between wheelchairs and their aircraft seat.
+We use slide boards (or transfer boards) to transfer customers between wheelchairs, and between an aisle wheelchair and an aircraft seat.
 We will provide the slide board.

-If you bring your own sling, your Accompanying Passenger must undertake the transfers between wheelchairs and the aircraft seat.
-Jetstar staff will offer reasonable assistance to you and your accompanying passenger (i.e. moving pressure cushion or wheelchairs) but are unable to transfer or assist with transferring you using a sling or any of your own equipment.< Back
+Jetstar staff will offer reasonable assistance to you and your accompanying passenger (i.e. moving wheelchairs) but are not trained in the use of slings or other handling aids and are unable to transfer or assist with transferring you using a sling or any of your own equipment.